Jimmy Del Ray: Extreme Championship Wrestling (1995–1996)

 The Heavenly Bodies made several appearances in Extreme Championship Wrestling in December 1995 as members of Raven's Nest.
 At December To Dismember: Ultimate Jeopardy on December 9, the Heavenly Bodies faced Raven's enemies, the Public Enemy, in a tag team bout.
 The match had stipulations applying to the losers - if the Public Enemy lost, they would face one another later that night, while if the Heavenly Bodies lost, the Eliminators (members of Raven's Nest) would be forced to leave ECW, while their manager, Jason, would have his head shaved.
 Moreover, if the Heavenly Bodies were defeated, then Raven's valet, Beulah McGillicutty, would be forced to spend a week with Tommy Dreamer, while Raven's Nest member Stevie Richards would be locked in a steel cage for five minutes with the winners of the Ultimate Jeopardy match later that night.
 The Heavenly Bodies lost their match, leading to the enforcement of the aforementioned stipulations.
 Later that evening, Raven, Richards, the Eliminators, and the Heavenly Bodies faced Dreamer, the Pitbulls, and the Public Enemy in an ultimate jeopardy match.
 The match was won by Dreamer, who pinned Richards.
 Richards was subsequently locked in the cage with Dreamer's team, but Raven and his Nest attacked Dreamer's team before they could hurt him.
 Raven's Nest then attacked Dreamer's team until The Sandman drove them away.

 After December to Dismember the Heavenly Bodies disbanded when Tom Prichard went back to WWF.
 Del Ray lost to Bubba Ray Dudley at House Party, while he was managed by Mr. Hughes.

 World Championship Wrestling (1996–1997)

 In October 1996, Del Ray joined World Championship Wrestling (WCW) as Jimmy Graffiti.
 He was part of the cruiserweight division and competed against Dean Malenko, Chris Jericho, Rey Mysterio, and Billy Kidman.
-He took part in the three ring battle royal at the 1996 World War 3 event on November 24.
+He took part in the three-ring battle royal at the 1996 World War 3 event on November 24.
+He also wrestled as Jim Richland.
 Del Ray remained in WCW until a knee injury forced him to retire in 1997.